 Power Protein Bowls

 Choose-your-own-adventure meets the dinner table with this build-your-own-bowl idea from Liz's Healthy Table.
-With a choice of ready-to-eat teriyaki tofu, egg, edamame, bell pepper and sugar snap peas, all the choices are healthy.
+All the choices are healthy with a choice of ready-to-eat teriyaki tofu, egg, edamame, bell pepper, and sugar snap peas.
 When kids get control over what goes on their plate, they might even be a little braver when tasting new foods.